 When applying for a job, employers typically review resumes first to ensure that applicants possess the desired skills and experience.
 A resume is essentially a fact sheet, providing information about an individual's experience and education.
 However, a cover letter offers applicants the chance to share more detailed information about why they would be a great fit for the position at a particular company.
 It's important to use industry-specific language that references points in the job description and the company's website.

-You should always choose to send a cover letter and resume as separate documents; however, be flexible enough to do whatever the situation requires.
-Keeping your cover letter concise and concise will improve your chances of it being read and will make the hiring manager's job easier, which is always good.
-When people attach a letter AND a resume to an email, let me say that only one attachment is opened - the resume.
+When sending a cover letter and resume, it's best to keep them as separate documents.
+However, be flexible enough to do whatever the situation requires.
+Keeping your cover letter concise will improve your chances of it being read and make the hiring manager's job easier.
+When people attach both documents to an email, usually only one attachment is opened - the resume.